 Macro control is all the work done to control the positional exchanges until a finishing position can be obtained.
 Once the finishing position is obtained you can take your time and make all of the micro adjustments needed to secure a perfect finish.

-Next we want to involve the other arm, but there is no attempt at the finish yet.
-Practice placing the elbow of the second arm on the back of your partners head and then place the palm of that hand on your partners back.
-The skill at this stage is to hold all of the body alignment described above while your arms are occupied with another task.
-This takes some practice but know that while it can be frustrating you are developing the coordination right now that solid Jiu Jitsu practitioners are known for.
+Next we want to involve the other arm.
+Practice placing the elbow of the second arm on the back of your partners head and then place the hand of your first arm on the bicep of your second arm.
+The skill at this stage is to hold all of the body alignment described above without tensing your arms.

 If you have secured the position correctly you should be able to get a nice clean finish here.
 Your sternum holds the top pressure.
 When you fold your arms over you place your bottom hand on your bicep.
 If you cannot adequately reach your bicep you can take two or three fingers from the bottom hand and feed them into the sleeve of your other arm.
 The hand on your partners back moves up to their shoulder.
 This sets and tightens the first arm.
 The actual finish may come on when do this, alternatively you may need to squeeze the elbow of your bottom arm up a couple of inches.
 Basically shrug with the whizzer arm to pull that elbow up.
 If this doesn't work, adjust.
 Whether you have success or not ask your partner if you are choking them or cranking your neck.